COGS18/COGS18.github.io/assets/intro/syllabus.md

 ### Lecture

 Students are encouraged to attend lecture live; however, **in-person attendance is not required, *except* on exam days**.
 All lectures will be recorded/podcast.
 However, during lecture, students will be given time to complete small coding challenges on their own, and will have the opportunity to see their classmates' thoughts during lecture.
-To incentivize attendance, we will use the ClassQuestion app for in-class Q&A. Students will receive a small amount of extra credit for each lecture attended, such that students who attend *every* lecture throughout the quarter will earn 5% extra credit on their final project/exam (_not_ the final course grade).
+To incentivize attendance, we will use the ClassQuestion app for in-class Q&A. Students will receive a small amount of extra credit for *each* lecture attended, up to 5% extra credit (for those who attend every lecture) on their final project/exam (_not_ the final course grade).
 To earn credit in a given day, students must respond to at least 50% of the questions asked on that day (correctness does not matter).

 ### Coding Labs (16\%)

 Lab times will be used to get hands-on practice with the course material in a smaller group setting.
 As such, you will be provided with specific tutorials or activities each week that are focused on preparing you for the assignments.
 Across the quarter there will be 9 different coding labs (2\% each; lowest coding lab score dropped).
 Coding labs are _graded for concerted effort_ (not correctness).
-To receive credit for a coding lab, you have to submit your attempted coding lab for that week by Wednesday at time TBD each week.
+To receive credit for a coding lab, you have to submit your attempted coding lab for that week by Wednesday at 11:59 pm each week.
 There are no late submissions for coding labs.

 Note: You should be signed up for the Coding Lab for which you can attend.
 However, if you are unable to attend the Coding Lab for which you are signed up, you are free to attend the other Coding Lab in a given week.
 Note that this policy could change if too many people are attending one Coding Lab each week.
 We intentionally have Coding Lab capped at 35 so that students can get help from their TAs and IAs during this time.

 ### Assignments (40\%)

 There will be five assignments, each worth 8\% of your final grade.
 Assignments will be hands-on coding assignments.
 Assignments are to be completed individually and submitted on datahub.
 You will typically have about 1 week after release to complete each assignment.
-Assignments will be due at time TBD on the assigned date.
+Assignments will be due at 11:59 PM on the assigned date.

 Late assignments will be accepted at 75\% credit for 72 hours (3 days) after the assignment's due date.
 Once the late deadline passes, assignments will be graded, feedback will be made available on datahub, and assignments will no longer be able to be submitted for credit.